Moonshake: The C/Z years - Dirty & Divine and final split (1996–1997)

-Dirty & Divine was released in 1996 on C/Z Records and later licensed to a UK release through World Domination Recordings By this time, however, three years of self-management and hard touring with little reward had exhausted the band.
-In 1997, shortly after the UK release of Dirty & Divine, Callahan moved to the USA (to briefly relocate to Brooklyn, New York City) and the band split up, albeit amicably.
+The band returned to the United States for three months of touring with (variously) New Kingdom, Codeine and The Grifters.
+By this time, however, three years of self-management and hard touring with little reward had exhausted the band.
+In 1997, shortly after the UK release of Dirty & Divine, Callahan moved to the United States (briefly relocating to Brooklyn, New York) and the band finally split, albeit amicably.
+An EP of Moonshake remixes – originally commissioned to promote the Dirty & Divine album – was belatedly issued in 1999, though this release was disowned by Callahan.